Partially Observable Markov Decision Process Modelling for Assessing Hierarchies: POMDP Specification

 \subsubsection{Actions}

 We first discuss the \emph{guidance function} concept, which is a core component in our model.
 Then, we specify the action set.

-\paragraph{Guidance Function: } A guidance function $\eta: 2^X \times 2^X \times X \to [0,1]$ provides the search bot with evidence as to the correct path on which to search for an item $x \in X$.
-Specifically, $\eta(c,c',x)$ represents the bot's estimate that the target $x$ is contained in a cluster $c'$, given that it is in cluster $c$, for $(c,c') \in \tree$.
+\paragraph{Guidance Function} A guidance function $\guid: 2^X \times 2^X \times X \to [0,1]$ provides the search bot with evidence as to the correct path on which to search for an item $x \in X$.
+Specifically, $\guid(c,c',x)$ represents the bot's estimate that the target $x$ is contained in a cluster $c'$, given that it is in cluster $c$, for $(c,c') \in \tree$.
 We have

 where $\mathcal{C}(c)$ returns the children of $c$.
-The $\eta$ function summarises the information (prior domain knowledge) available in the hierarchy which will guide the bot's behaviour.
+The $\guid$ function summarises the information (prior domain knowledge) available in the hierarchy which will guide the bot's behaviour.
 It is represented as a discrete probability density function.
-In particular, we write for any pair $(c, c') \in \tree$
+In particular, we write for any parent-child pair $(c, c') \in \tree$ that,

-Here, $\similarity(x, c)$ is the similarity function between the item $x$ and the cluster $c$.\footnote {In the rest of the paper, we omit $x$ in the guidance function, since the discussions about $\eta$ will always concentrate on one specific item.} Leaving the choice of similarity function open adds flexibility to the measure for adjusting to diverse datasets and applications.
-The $\eta$ function should return a higher probability score for the node $c'$ that is ``closest'' to $x$ among the siblings.
+where $\similarity(x, c)$ is the similarity function between the item $x$ and the cluster $c$.\footnote{In the rest of the paper, we omit $x$ in the guidance function, since the discussions about the guidance function will always concentrate on one specific item.} Additionally, $p(x \in c' \mid x \notin c)$ is always $0$ as it is impossible to retrieve the item in a node whose parent does not contain it.
+Leaving the choice of similarity function open adds flexibility to the measure for adjusting to diverse datasets and applications.
+The $\guid$ function should return a higher probability score for the node $c'$ that is ``closest'' to $x$ among the siblings.
 The parameter $\delta$ is a \emph{temperature} parameter in the Boltzmann function.
-Due to the space limit, we disclose more insights about this function in the supplemental materials about how to control the function as the path goes deeper.
+We disclose more insights about this function in the supplemental materials about how to control the function as the path goes deeper.